-Definition The domain of a property p is the set of elements (entities, classes, or properties) $\{t\}$ such that
+Definition The domain of a property p is the set of elements (entities, classes, or properties) $\{t\}$ such that one of the following conditions is satisfied

-- if t is an entity, there exists a triple $\langle t, p, v \rangle$ ; - if t is a class, there exists a triple $\langle e, p, v \rangle$ , where e belongs to class t or to a descendant class of t; - if t is a property, there exists a triple $\langle e, t, v \rangle$ and a triple $\langle v, p, w \rangle$ .
+- t is an entity and there exists a triple $\langle t, p, v \rangle$ ; - t is a class and there exists a triple $\langle e, p, v \rangle$ , where e belongs to class t or to a descendant class of t; - t is a property, there exist two triples $\langle e, t, v \rangle$ and $\langle v, p, w \rangle$ .

 Figure 8 depicts a small portion of DBpedia represented as a graph.
 Entities, classes, and literals are the nodes of the graph, represented in the figure as green ellipses, orange rectangles, and white rounded rectangles, respectively.
 A triple is represented as a directed edge connecting the subject node to the value node.
 The label of the edge is the property of the triple, represented as a blue rectangle.
 The edges with labels rdf:type and rdfs:subClassOf represent the class of entities and the class hierarchy, respectively.
-According to our definition, the domain of dbo:populationTotal includes the entity dbr:Washington\D.C., the classes dbo:City, dbo:Populated\Place, and dbo:Place, and the property dbo:birthPlace.
-We include the ancestor classes of dbo:City in the domain of dbo:populationTotal to improve the flexibility of the questions that can entered by the user.
-In fact, even if only the populated places will have this property, by adding also dbo:Place to the domain of dbo:populationTotal we allow the user to ask for the population total of "places" without being specific about the exact class (i.e., populated places).
-Clearly, only the populated places are returned as answer, but a user has the flexibility to ask for 'specific' properties of 'generic' classes.
+According to our definition, the domain of dbo:populationTotal includes the entity dbr:Washington\D.C., the classes dbo:City, dbo:Populated\Place, and